linewelder-old/clox/doc/builtin.md

 ## `setProperty(instance, name, value)`

-Assignes the value to the field with the given name (not neccessarily existing one) on the class instance, returns the value.
+Assigns the value to the field with the given name (not neccessarily existing one) on the class instance, returns the value.
 The name must be a string.

 For example `setProperty(foo, "bar", true)` is equivalent to `foo.bar = true`.